 Trish adopted Dixie as a yearling several years ago.
 This duo is one for the record books!
 Trish is an absolutely wonderful Mom and now also has another horse TA - also from FCER.
 We are so thankful to all the people that have adopted horses from FCER.
 And all the people that support our efforts through donating time, funding, or both!

 FCER is an all volunteer non-profit group dedicated to the rescue of horses, burros, and mules: their rehabilitation (both physically and mentally), and their adoption into good, loving homes.
 We will assist wherever, whenever we can, to help horses in need.

-Located in the Four Corners area of New Mexico,we are licensed by the State of New Mexico, and follow the guidelines for rescues as set up by the AAEP (American Association of Equine Practitioners).
+Located just outside Aztec, in the Four Corners area of New Mexico,we are licensed by the State of New Mexico, and follow the guidelines for rescues as set forth by the AAEP (American Association of Equine Practitioners).
 This guide can be viewed by clicking on the Forms icon, then AAEP.

 The 2015 calendar is here!
 A great Christmas present for that hard to buy for person on your list!
 Each month features a different horse that is either in FCER now or has been adopted from FCER.
 See some great photos of rescue horses at work and play!

 Calendars are $16 each including shipping.
 We can ship as a gift to a different address if you'd like.